Xilinx/wireless-xorif/src/xorif-app/README.md

 * Many of the commands map directly on to the library API calls.
 Others, such as "help" and "exit" are handled locally.

-* The xorif-app commands also allow the user to read/write device registers, and even to peek/poke memory directly.
+* The xorif-app commands also allow the user to read/write device registers directly.

 ## File Mode

 * This mode allows basic configuration and interaction with the system using a text file.

 * Usage:
-    * Ensure that an instance of the xorif-app "server" is running on the target hardware, e.g. `xorif-app -s`
+    * Ensure that an instance of the xorif-app "server" is running on the target hardware, e.g. `xorif-app -s` or `xorif-app-server.py`
-    * Start an instance of the xorif-app "client", specifying the IP address of the "server" and the command e.g. `xorif-app -n 192.168.0.55 -f config1.txt`
+    * Start the xorif-app "client" (optionally specifying the IP address and port number of the "server" if needed) and the required file to process, e.g. `xorif-app -f config1.txt` or `xorif-app-client.py -f config.txt`

 * File format:
     * A plain text file
     * A maximum of one command per line
     * Line breaks in the middle of commands are not permitted
     * Blank lines are skipped
-    * Hash characters ("#") can be used to provide comment lines in the file
+    * Hash characters ("#") can be used to provide comment lines in the file (everything after the "#" is skipped)
-    * Command syntax is the same as described above
+    * Command syntax is the same as described previously

 * Example file (input):